catty-halsey/catty-halsey.github.io/_posts/Understanding of independence from the perspective: sample space.md

+"Understanding Independence Through the Lens of Sample Spaces"
 ### 1. **Random Variables as Pushforward Measures**
 - A random variable (RV) \(X : \Omega \to \mathbb{R}\) **pushes forward** the original measure \(P\) on the sample space \(\Omega\) to a new measure \(P_X\) on \(\mathbb{R}\).
   - For a measurable set \(A \subseteq \mathbb{R}\), the probability \(P_X(A)\) is given by: